LIFE PARTNER OF A SOUTH AFRICAN CITIZEN OR PERMANENT RESIDENT

 3. Can I work or study on a Life Partner Visa?

 Not automatically.
-You’ll need to apply for authorisation to work, study, or run a business along with your Life Partner Visa (Section 11(6)).
+You will need to apply for authorisation to work, study or run a business along with your Life Partner’s Visa (Section 11(6)).
 This must include:

-4. What proof do we need to show we’re in a life partnership?
+4. What proof do we need to show we are in a life partnership?

 5. What is the validity period of a Life Partner Visa?